Embroidery: Historical applications and techniques

 His majesty [Akbar] pays much attention to various stuffs; hence Irani, Ottoman, and Mongolian articles of wear are in much abundance especially textiles embroidered in the patterns of Nakshi, Saadi, Chikhan, Ari, Zardozi, Wastli, Gota and Kohra.
-The imperial workshops in the towns of Lahore, Agra, Fatehpur and Ahmedabad turn out many masterpieces of workmanship in fabrics, and the figures and patterns, knots and variety of fashions which now prevail astonish even the most experienced travelers.
+The imperial workshops in the towns of Lahore, Agra, Fatehpur, Ahmedabad, and Gujarat turn out many masterpieces of workmanship in fabrics, and the figures and patterns, knots and variety of fashions which now prevail astonish even the most experienced travelers.
 Taste for fine material has since become general, and the drapery of embroidered fabrics used at feasts surpasses every description.

+Embroidery was often perceived primarily as a domestic task performed by women, frequently viewed as a leisurely activity rather than recognized as a skilled craft.
+Women who lacked access to formal education or writing implements often used embroidery to document their lives through stitched narratives, effectively creating personal diaries through textile art, especially when literacy was limited.
+However, this perception varied across historical contexts.
+In late Qing China, for example, the embroidery industry expanded significantly, with regional styles emerging and production becoming increasingly commercialized.
+During this time, men often worked as managing and designing roles, while the women were frequently confined to lower status, more seasonal labor.
+However, by the early twentieth century, large reform movements aimed to change this system by incorporating embroidery into women's education and vocational training.
+This helped establish embroidery as both a practical skill and form of artistic expression, expanding women's roles with the field.

-Conversely, embroidery is also a folk art, using materials that were accessible to nonprofessionals.
+Embroidery is also a folk art, using materials that were accessible to nonprofessionals.
 Examples include Hardanger embroidery from Norway; Merezhka from Ukraine; Mountmellick embroidery from Ireland; Nakshi kantha from Bangladesh and West Bengal; Achachi from Peru; and Brazilian embroidery.
 Many techniques had a practical use such as Sashiko from Japan, which was used as a way to reinforce clothing.

-Historically, embroidery was often perceived primarily as a domestic task performed by women, frequently viewed as a leisurely activity rather than recognized as a skilled craft.
-Women who lacked access to formal education or writing implements often used embroidery to document their lives through stitched narratives, effectively creating personal diaries through textile art, especially when literacy was limited.

 In marginalized communities, embroidery has also served as a tool of empowerment and expression.
 For example, in Inner Mongolia, embroidery initiatives arose in response to economic pressures intensified by climate change, including desertification, allowing women to express themselves and preserve cultural identities through traditional embroidery skills.
 Embroidery has also preserved the stories of marginalized groups, particularly women of color, whose experiences were historically underrepresented in written records.
 In South African communities, embroidered "story cloths" have captured and preserved critical perspectives and events otherwise missing from historical narratives.